Miami Cardiac & Vascular Institute Coronary Artery Disease Program

 Facts about cholesterol

 Cholesterol is a fat-like, waxy substance that can be found in all parts of your body.
 It helps your body make cell membranes, many hormones, and vitamin D. The cholesterol in your blood comes from 2 sources: the foods you eat and your liver.
+Cholesterol from food comes from animal sources such as meat and dairy.
 Your liver makes all the cholesterol your body needs.

 Cholesterol and other fats are carried in your bloodstream as spherical particles called lipoproteins.
 The 2 most commonly known lipoproteins are low-density lipoproteins (LDL) and high-density lipoproteins (HDL).